 The Libelule could be used by beach resorts to offer exploration tours at sea or on beaches.
 It could also be used as a recreational vehicle for a day on or in the lake.
 There are a lot of ways such a machine could be developed to address specific markets. (low cost or high end?
 Electric or hydrogen?
 Suspension?
 Tail section?
 Your input is always welcomed.

-I would like to thank Olivie Asford Parent, who collaborated with me on the creation of the Libelule concept, and Adolfo Esquivel, who created the r3D renderings.
+The Libelule concept was imagined in July 2016 by Charles Bombardier in collaboration with Olivie Asford Parent.
+Moreover, the 3-D renderings of the concept were created by Adolfo Esquivel.
 Adolfo holds a degree in industrial design and currently works as a freelance industrial designer based in Montreal.
 Adolfo is also the author of the Firesound flying saucer concepts.